uranusjr/pythonup-windows/docs/source/explain.rst

 Why Not Chocolatey?
 ===================

 Chocolatey_ is a package manager on Windows.
-A lot of SNAFU’s ideas are inspired by it: standard Windows installers, interaction-free installation, and shims for execution in command prompts.
-It is a very good tool, and I use it on my Windows machine—alongside SNAFU.
+A lot of PythonUp’s ideas are inspired by it: standard Windows installers, interaction-free installation, and shims for execution in command prompts.
+It is a very good tool, and I use it on my Windows machine—alongside PythonUp.

 .. _Chocolatey: https://chocolatey.org

-What SNAFU is to Chocolatey is similar to Pyenv to Homebrew and API etc. The aims are similar, but slightly different, so we can take an approach tailored to Python distribution.
+What PythonUp is to Chocolatey is similar to pyenv to Homebrew on macOS.
+The aims are similar, but slightly different, so we can take an approach tailored to Python distribution.

 Also I’m not very satisfied with Chocolatey’s user story.
 The setup is slightly complicated (due to Powershell’s execution policy), and requires administration priviledge to install packages.
-This is because it is fulfilling a different goal from SNAFU’s, but still makes me feel uncomforatble enough not to teach it to others.
+This is because it is fulfilling a different goal from PythonUp’s, but still makes me feel uncomforatble enough not to teach it to others.